ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-5-hierarchies.rst

 .. activecode:: superclassMethod
   :language: java

+    Which toString() method is called below?
+What would happen if you commented out the Student toString() method?
+Which one would be called now?
+    ~~~
     public class Tester
     {
        // This will implicitly call the toString() method of object p